-Considering all these issues, how is it that so many fitness and health apps fail to counter-act them, and fall short of satisfying customers by fostering long term behaviour change?
+Considering all these issues, how is it that so many fitness and health apps fail to counter-act them, and fall short of satisfying customers by fostering long term behavior change?
 From a theoretical perspective, researchers have uncovered issues concerning the QS and its lack of grounding in habit formation literature.

 Adopting a habit relies on repeatedly performing a specific action in a stable context, because this allows the action to become automatic .
 Stawarz, Cox and Blandford (2015) reviewed the functionality of 115 habit formation apps .
 They listed the app features, which resulted in 14 app feature categories, such as task tracking or rewards, and then coded each app for habit formation features, for example, supporting the use of contextual cues.
-It was found that only 5/14 app feature categories supported habit formation, while just one – routine creation – could help users to find a trigger event for the behaviour in question.
+It was found that only 5/14 app feature categories supported habit formation, while just one – routine creation – could help users to find a trigger event for the behavior in question.

 The research concluded that these apps are not supported by habit formation theory, and only “provide functionality to enable tackling of task completion and reminders.”
-While monitoring one’s behaviour is initially important, it leads to a dependency on reminders and does not support the development of automaticity, which is crucial in behaviour change.
+While monitoring one’s behavior is initially important, it leads to a dependency on reminders and does not support the development of automaticity, which is crucial in behavior change.
 It is suggested that apps and devices would benefit from supporting trigger events, using reminders to reinforce implementation intentions, and avoiding features which cause a reliance on technology.

 Pinder et al. (2015) took another approach, and argue that persuasive technology, such as the QS, should target the nonconscious system .
 Outlining dual process theory, they note that habits are not consciously motivated, chosen or monitored.
 This is because a habit is an association between a situation and an action that has become established in memory , so many habits are triggered automatically, outside of our awareness .
-Current behaviour change interventions, however, use many conscious behaviour change strategies, which result in users ignoring prompts or unwanted interruptions.
+Current behavior change interventions, however, use many conscious behavior change strategies, which result in users ignoring prompts or unwanted interruptions.

 They offer two solutions, the first of which concerns “priming the nonconscious system to behave in the desired way.”
 For example, the exercise game Zombies, Run! uses the instinct of running from fear as a trigger for physical activity.
 The second solution involves “retraining the nonconscious system such that the user is more likely to behave in the desired way.”
-They argue that this can be done through nonconscious goal priming, where the new behaviour masks the existing unwanted behaviour.
+They argue that this can be done through nonconscious goal priming, where the new behavior masks the existing unwanted behavior.

 One example of this is glanceable persuasion, which presents a user’s physical activities in a subtle and abstract manner.
 Klasnja et al. (2009) investigated users’ physical activity with UbiFit’s garden display, which grows different flowers depending on the activity performed .
 The researchers found that weekly activity level was higher for participants with the glanceable display than those without the display.
 They argued that this was because it kept physical activity goals “chronically activated,” which reminded users of their commitment to stay fit.
 One participant said: “[With the garden] I think about it maybe subconsciously every time I look at my phone.”
 It should be noted, however, that they did not monitor conscious level of attention on goal feedback , which could be a fruitful avenue for future research.

 Along similar lines, Calvo and Peters (2013) call for designers to be aware that we are not always rational or, consistent beings, and are subject to complex psychological phenomena .
-They argue that reflecting on our past can impact our future behaviour, for example, by understanding the impact of poor oral hygiene, we brush our teeth more often.
+They argue that reflecting on our past can impact our future behavior, for example, by understanding the impact of poor oral hygiene, we brush our teeth more often.
 The way we reflect on the past is determined by various influences.
 For instance, we remember an experience based on what happened at the beginning and end.
 This reinterpretation of events is influenced by the primacy and recency effect, which is the psychological tendency to recall the first and last items in a list .

 To create effective technologies, app designers are therefore advised to take into account how this affects subjective interpretation of past experiences.
 For example, end rewards such as badges, achievements, and motivational messages provide intrinsic value for users, which fosters positive emotions .
-This means that the user reinterprets the end of an event, such as physical activity, as positive, and they are motivated to repeat the behaviour again .
+This means that the user reinterprets the end of an event, such as physical activity, as positive, and they are motivated to repeat the behavior again .

-The authors also warn against systems designed to change behaviour because they may have opposite results.
+The authors also warn against systems designed to change behavior because they may have opposite results.
 This is known as “ironic effects,” which is when attempts to convince ourselves to do or think something backfire.
 For example, a study on smoking cessation found that when participants tried to stop thinking about cigarettes, they smoked more than those who did not attempt thought suppression .
 Calvo and Peters suggest that motivational messages which ask users to focus on a certain goal should be carefully tailored, via profiling or data mining, to avoid unexpected results.